izumi-niche/XaneRandomizer/README.md

 *Generic enemy randomized into a pegasus in a 1.1 ROM with Quirino's patch*

 ## Options
+## Important!

+Since FE3 is not that popular (well, almost nobody played it) in the english community, understanding how FE3 works is a bit... scarce.
+Not to mention that it has it's fair share of woke coding, so the randomizer will do some stuff to prevent the game from exploding.

+Book 1 Tiki, the manakete bosses (Xemcel, Khorzas and Morzas) will always transform in a cutscene at the start of the map even if they are not a manakete.
+Good news is that they can change classes, but they NEED a dragonstone on the first weapon slot or the game softlocks.
+If you give the dragonstone and change their class, the transforming animation will be a bit weird, but it doesn't softlock!
+Tiki will transform to a divine dragon even if she is not a manakete, but when Bantu recruits her she will go back to the class she has randomized in (and with a free dragonstone from her inventory)!
+Sadly for the bosses they will transform into a dragon and will only show up with their randomized class in battle prepations.

+If you choose the option to remove the lock from the Rapier, every sword class can use it.
+But your in-battle animation will be just be Marth standing still and mentally damaging the enemy.
+Well, the rapier still works but the animation will be weird.
+The map animation will still work without problems.

+In vanilla FE3, Dancers can use the Rapier and the Falchion!
+But, Feena is hard-coded to not use to Falchion.
+So if you choose to break the Falchion's lock, sadly, Feena cannot use that weapon under any class.
+Everyone can use but the animation will be a bit weird.

+From the start of this randomizer i'm trying to get a way to enemy-only classes (Emperor, Ice Dragon etc) to work in all maps.
+Sadly, it is still not possible :( .
+All enemies and playable characters will randomized into classes that works in all maps (all playable classes, and Soldier).
+Sorry to say this, but Wyvern Gordin is still a dream.

+Even thought the name is *Xane* Randomizer, Xane cannot be randomized and the freelancer class doesn't work properly on other people!
+The transforming mechanic can be used with the freelancer class, but to turn back to normal is hard-coded to be locked to Xane.
+So pretty much if anyone is a freelancer and transform, they will be stuck forever as that character, even completing the chapter does not reset that.
+Also, due to the hard-coded thing, Xane will "untransform" even when he is not a freelancer at the end of the chapter, bringing him to 0 stats in everything and changing his class to Lord.
 ### Playable characters
 #### Randomize classes